Description of the service

 and replace improper symbols.

-Style: The style of the target document will be equivalent to that of the
+Style: The style of the target document will be analogous to the style of

-source document.
-In the target document, the translator will correct errors in grammar,
+In the target document, the translator will correct errors in grammar, spelling,

 Where appropriate, the translator should replace passive phrases with active phrases.

 Images: If the client has requested that we translate text in images, the